 Deputy Laboratories Director and Executive Vice President for Mission Support

-Kim was previously Vice President for Technical Operations at Lockheed Martin’s Mission Systems & Sensors.
-She led an engineering and technology workforce of 6,700 and was accountable for salary, capital, initiatives, and engineering pool budgets.
-Her team was responsible for more than 300 complex programs for advanced platforms and weapons, C4ISR, global sustainment, and sensors and growth areas such as international, laser applications, rail and port security.
-Kim restructured the engineering organization (located across 12 major sites) into virtual centers of excellence to leverage talent, increase collaboration, strengthen synergies, and drive cultural change.
+Kim was previously Vice President for Technical Operations at Lockheed Martin’s Mission Systems & Sensors, where she led an engineering and technology workforce of 6,700.
+Her team was responsible for over 300 complex programs for advanced platforms and weapons, C4ISR, global sustainment, and sensors and growth areas such as international, rail and port security, and laser applications.

 Kim has extensive IT experience in roles such as CIO, IT management, information resource management, project management, systems analysis, software engineering, application development, and outsourcing.
 She has been instrumental in initiating organizational and cultural change, developing relationships with customers, advocating innovation, and cost cutting.
-She has industry experience with DuPont, TRW, Xerox, Coca-Cola Enterprises, and BAE Systems (formerly Lockheed Martin Sanders).
+Additionally, she has industry experience with DuPont, TRW, Xerox, Coca-Cola Enterprises, and BAE Systems.